giampaolo/psutil/docs/index.rst

 .. class:: ZombieProcess(pid, name=None, msg=None)

-   Raised by :class:`Process` class methods when querying a zombie process.
-   This is raised on OSX, BSD and Solaris only, and not always: depending on the query the OS may be able to succeed in retrieving the process information anyway.
+   This may be raised by :class:`Process` class methods when querying a zombie process on UNIX (Windows doesn't have zombie processes).
+Depending on the method called the OS may be able to succeed in retrieving the process information or not.
-   On Linux all zombie processes are querable (hence this is never raised).
-   Windows doesn't have zombie processes.
    Note: this is a subclass of :class:`NoSuchProcess` so if you're not interested in retrieving zombies while iterating over all processes (e.g. via :func:`process_iter()`) you can ignore this exception and just catch :class:`NoSuchProcess`.

    *New in 3.0.0*